mukrishn/arohcp-workspace/aks-monitoring-config/README.md

 * By default Prometheus will scrape metrics from `default`, `kube-system`, `monitoring` namespaces
 * In order to include additional servicemonitors, it needs privileges to access them
 * Create `prometheus-roleSpecificNamespaces.yaml` and `prometheus-roleBindingSpecificNamespaces.yaml` - example include `hypershift` and `cluster-aks-hosted-cp` namespaces only
-* For every new HCP namespace we need to create this role and role binding pods hostedcluster creation
+* For every new HCP namespace we need to create this role and role binding post hostedcluster creation
 * Watch prometheus-k8s logs, to see if they start scraping metrics from these additional namespace

 ## Access it externally